bcknr/rlandfire/README.md

 ## Installation

-`rlandfire` can be installed from GitHub with:
+The development version of `rlandfire` can be installed from GitHub
+with:

 ``` r
 # install.packages("devtools")